 Anxiety and depression are still subjects that we mid-lifers just don’t want to talk about.
 For some reason it has been seen as a weakness, something to keep to ourselves, and for most we have suffered in silence.

 Not any more I say!

 The year I challenged myself with both little steps (leaving the house) and big ones (flying in a helicopter and hot air ballooning).
-This was the year I set myself, my mind and body free.
+This was the year I set myself and my mind free.

 Today this image came up in my feed as a memory, and it reminded me anything is possible.
 I was determined to not let someone else’s behaviour ruin my life.
 It didn’t and I’m proud of myself.